 My Sister Eileen for now and go right into the next Stooge short, Sock-a-Bye Baby... hmm!
 Ain't there a Popeye short called that?
-Of course!
+Why, of course!

 All right, time to go to work.
 As with the premise of the new Farrelly brothers Stooge movie, a baby is left at a doorstep.
 Bear in mind that this is strictly a Hollywood creation... the typical mother leaving her baby in a basket on a doorstep is probably not going to be decked out in designer fashions.
 Anyway, the odds are good that mother and infant will be reunited by the time the movie's over, and you're probably not going to like the explanation...
 I'm just saying.

 The baby starts crying.
 Poor thing.
 That eats up a good chunk of 16 minutes.
 Next scene: the boys in bed.
 They snore like a locomotive.
 Moe and Larry are awoken by the baby outside.
 They assume it's Curly.
 Then they assume it's a cat... we'll just skip that for now.
 They proceed to get their shoes to throw at the tomcat.
 Let's just hope they look first.